cdepage/zerodep/packages/guard/guard/README.md

 A set of utility higher order functions that guard for specific data types

-This is a barrel package of all `@zerodep/can.*` utility packages within the @zerodep monorepo.
+This is a barrel package of all `@zerodep/can.*` defensive utility packages within the @zerodep monorepo.

+Works in the browser and on the server.
+Includes typescript definitions as well as tree-shakable CJS and ESM exports.
+Works out-of-the-box; may be configured as required.

 ## tl;dr